Rotated Odometers: Rotated odometers and flows on translation surfaces

 Let $q \geq 2$ and $p \geq 1$ be integers, and let $\theta = \tan^{-1}(q/p)$.
 Let $P$ be the image of the lower horizontal edge of the unit square under \eqref{eq-quot} in $L_\theta$.
 Then $P$ is a Poincar\'e section for the flow lines of the vector field $\mathcal{X}_\theta$, and we denote the Poincar\'e map of the flow by $F: P \to P$.

-Consider the lift of the flow to the unit square $S$, and identify a copy of $P$ with the lower edge, and another copy of $P$ with the upper edge.
-For any $x \in P$ in the lower edge, consider the flow line through $x$.
-While traveling from the lower edge to the upper edge, the flow line through $x$ also moves in the horizontal direction by distance $p/q$, possibly traversing $S$ a few times.
-Divide the unit interval $I$ into $q$ subintervals of equal length, this induces the subdivision of $P$.
-Since $p$ is an integer, the flow maps the subintervals in $P$ onto subintervals in $P$, inducing a permutation $\pi$ of a set of $q$ symbols.
+Consider the lift of the flow to the unit square $S$.
+For any $x$ in the lower edge, consider the flow line through $x$.
+While traveling from the lower edge to the upper edge, the flow line through $x$ moves in the horizontal direction by distance $p/q$, possibly traversing $S$ a few times.
+Divide the unit interval $I$ into $q$ subintervals of equal length, inducing subdivisions of the lower and upper edges.
+Since $p$ is an integer, the flow maps the subintervals of the lower edge onto the subintervals in the upper edge, inducing a permutation $\pi$ of a set of $q$ symbols.
 For example, if $q = 3$ and $p = 1$, then the corresponding permutation is $\pi = (012)$ and if $p = 2$ then the corresponding permutation is $\pi = (021)$.
-It follows that the return map $F$ can be described as the composition $\am \circ R_\pi$ of a permutation of $q$ intervals and the von Neumann-Kakutani map.
+It follows that the return map $F:P \to P$ can be described as the composition $\mathfrak a \circ R_\pi$ of a permutation of $q$ intervals and the von Neumann-Kakutani map.
 To illustrate this visually, in Figure~\ref{fig:lochness}(a) choose a point on the horizontal edge of the square, apply $R_\pi$ obtaining another point on the lower horizontal edge, and then traverse the square in the vertical direction.
-When the vertical flow line reaches the upper horizontal edge of the square, apply the von Neumann-Kakutani map $\am$ and return to $P$ using the identification \eqref{eq-quot}.
+When the vertical flow line reaches the upper horizontal edge of the square, apply the von Neumann-Kakutani map $\mathfrak a$ and return to $P$ using the identification \eqref{eq-quot}.

 We give the section $P$ a measure $\lambda$ induced from the Lebesgue measure on the interval $I=[0,1)$.
 Since only a countable number of flow lines reach the singularity $\sigma$ in $\overline{L}$, the discussion above results in the following statement.
 Denote by $j: P \to I = [0,1)$ the inclusion map.